How Honey is Made

-honey house KurandaHoneybees collect nectar, pollen and water to make honey.
-The nectar is mixed in the bees’ honey stomach with secretions from their glands.
-This is then regurgitated and passed onto another bee who will continue the process until the honey is stored in the honeycomb.
-Worker bees then fan the honey with their wings to evaporate any excess water.
+The nectar is mixed with an enzyme in the honey stomach that begins to turn the complex sugars in nectar into the simple sugars found in honey.
+This is then regurgitated and passed onto another bee who will continue the process until the sugars have turned.
+It is then stored in a honeycomb cell.
+Other worker bees will then fan their wings in front of the open cells to evaporate any excess water.
 This reduction in water content raises the sugar concentration and prevents fermentation.
 The ripe honey is then ‘capped’ with wax to prevent contamination and stored for future use by the bees.

 Water 17%